Linear Fractional Transformation modeling of multibody dynamics around parameter-dependent equilibrium: Introduction

-The dynamics of rigid bodies are modeled with Newton-Euler equations in Section \ref{sec:2_rigid_body}.
-The equations of rigid connections and revolute joints are presented in Section \ref{sec:3_interconnection}.
-In Section \ref{sec:4_linearization}, the individual models of rigid bodies and interconnections are linearized at equilibrium.
-The multibody assembly procedure is detailed in Section \ref{sec:5_procedure}.
-Finally, Section \ref{sec:6_application} presents two applications: gain scheduling for an LPV robotic arm, and control/structure co-design of a stratospheric balloon with on-board telescope.
+The dynamics of rigid bodies are modeled with Newton-Euler equations in Section \ref{sec:2_rigid_body}, and the equations of the revolute joint are presented in Section \ref{sec:3_interconnection}.
+Section \ref{sec:4_linearization} discusses the equilibrium and the linearization of the individual models of rigid body and revolute joint and the compatibility with LFT formalism.
+The assembly, trim and linearization algorithm, allowing to keep the LFT dependency of the model on the parameters of interest during the linearization, is detailed in Section \ref{sec:5_procedure}.
+Finally, Section \ref{sec:6_application} presents an application to the LFT modeling of an LPV robotic arm; the model is validated with a comparison to \textit{Simscape Multibody} and a LPV control design is performed to illustrate the capacity of the proposed approach for control design.